 Depending on how many transactions you process each month, the more expensive plan could end up being a better deal.

-Shopify vs. GoDaddy: What Users Say
+Shopify vs. GoDaddy: User Reviews

 The Better Business Bureau gives Shopify an A+ rating as well, so both services are tied in that respect.
 Customers with Shopify who left reviews on the BBB website highlighted the many helpful features the platform offers and, like GoDaddy, the good customer service.